ipop-up/ipop-up.github.io/Pages/events.md

 #### Bioinformatic Meeting - June 1Oth 2021 - Benjamin Saintpierre
-Benjamin Saintpierre presented a paper about batch effect correction in the case of scRNA-Seq, and complemented it with his own experience and the current methids used in GENOM'IC platform
+Benjamin Saintpierre presented a paper about batch effect correction in the case of scRNA-Seq, and complemented it with his own experience and the current methids used in GENOM'IC platform.
+His slides can be found [here](/Media/BioinformaticMeetings/bioinformatic-meetings-10-06-2021.pdf)

 #### Bioinformatic Meeting - June 24th 2021 - Pierre Poulain